thibault-roux/hypereval/README.md

 - Lemme Error Rate (LER)
 - Embedding Error Rate (EmbER)
 - Semantic Distance variant (SemDist)
-- ~~BERTScore (BERTScore)~~ (soon to be released)
+- BERTScore (BERTScore)
 - *Feel free to add any news metrics*

 For more informations on metrics, read the papers:
  - Qualitative Evaluation of Language Model Rescoring in Automatic Speech Recognition

 In order to evaluate the system, it is needed to have the references and associated hypothesis.
+It is important to note that all scores that are not computed with Levenshtein Distance are projected between 0 and 100 with a "lower is better" logic.

 ## QuickStart